Juncker calls for EU army, says would deter Russia

 Juncker said a common EU army could serve as a deterrent and would have been useful during the Ukraine crisis.

-"With its own army, Europe could react more credibly to the threat to peace in a member state or in a neighboring state.
+"With its own army, Europe could react more credibly to the threat to peace in a member state or in a neighbouring state.

 "One wouldn't have a European army to deploy it immediately.
 But a common European army would convey a clear message to Russia that we are serious about defending our European values."